 Frozen water can cause a plethora of problems in and around a property.
 For people living in areas which are cold, particularly in the winter, this is something that you need to think about when designing and building a property, or at least before the winter months set in.
 By being well prepared in term of design, and in terms of knowing what to do should the worst happen, you can avoid the freezing of your sump pump and ensure that there is no ice-related damage to your property this winter.

 These preventative measures will help avoid pipes and sump pump from freezing, however, accidents do happen.
 For those of you that are reading this article after the damage has been done, contact us today.
-Our team of experts at Wentworth Plumbing welcome every plumbing service, big or small, and look forward to exceeding your expectations!
+Our team of Hamilton Plumbers welcome every plumbing service, big or small, and look forward to exceeding your expectations!